PiggyAwesome/crash-anything/README.md

 1. Enter the contents of `hacks.txt` into your chat bar:

-Now you will most likely be stuck.
+Now you will most likely have crashed your application.